Kotlin/KEEP/proposals/local-lambda-parameters.md

         callsInPlace(block, InvocationKind.UNKNOWN)
     }

-    return block // Should be forbidden for local
+    return block // Should be forbidden for local and reported for callsInPlace }
-}
 ```